1.1 — Statements and the structure of a program

 Line 5 is the first statement within function main, and is the first statement that will execute when we run our program. std::cout (which stands for “character output”) and the << operator allow us to display information on the console.
 In this case, we’re displaying the text “Hello world!”.
 This statement creates the visible output of the program.

 Line 6 is a return statement.
 When an executable program finishes running, the program sends a value back to the operating system in order to indicate whether it ran successfully or not.
-This particular return statement returns the value 0 to the operating system, which means “everything went okay!”.
+This particular return statement returns the integer value 0 to the operating system, which means “everything went okay!”.
 This is the last statement in the program that executes.

 All of the programs we write will follow this general template, or a variation on it.